4GeeksAcademy/bootstrap-exercises-tutorial/exercises/08-Bootstrap-Forms/README.md

 # `08` Bootstrap Forms

+## 📝 Instructions:

-Use Bootstrap form styles to recreate this exact same login form:
+1. Use Bootstrap form styles to recreate this exact same login form:

 ![Example Image](https://github.com/4GeeksAcademy/bootstrap-exercises-tutorial/blob/master/.learn/assets/bootstrap08.png?raw=true)

 ## 💡Hint:

 To do this exercise you need to use the Bootstrap documentation:

 ###### Forms